An Overview on Leeds

 A major city in West Yorkshire, England, Leeds started as a wool trade hub in the 17th century.
-During the Industrial Revolution, Leeds was also a major trading centre for iron foundries, printing, flax and other industries.
-As time passed, Leeds expanded and became a populous urban centre.
+During the Industrial Revolution, Leeds was also a significant trading centre for iron foundries, printing, flax and other industries.
+As time passed, Leeds expanded and became a populated urban centre.
 In the 21st-century, Leeds has become the United Kingdom’s fourth-most populous urban area with more than 2.6 million residents.
-Leeds’ population is steadily increasing as more and more Londoners are choosing to move away from the Big Smoke.
-The city life may be interesting and alluring for most residents but for those who have been residents for a time, it can be a bit problematic.
+Leeds’ population is steadily increasing as more, and more Londoners are choosing to move away from the Big Smoke.
+The city life may be exciting and alluring for most residents but for those who have been residents for a time, it can be a bit problematic.
 Living expenses and shortage in space are just some main problems of living in big cities like London, Manchester and Birmingham.
 On the flipside, Leeds provide the city life without as much of a hassle as other cities.
 You can raise a family while still having a decent paying job that can afford a comfortable lifestyle.

 Leeds has the most diverse economy of all the United Kingdom’s main employment centres.
-It has also seen the fastest growth rate of private sector jobs in any UK city.
+It has also seen the fastest growth rate of private-sector jobs in any UK city.
 To add to this, Leeds has the highest ratio of public to private sector jobs of all the UK’s core cities.
-These diverse economy has resulted to Leeds being ranked as a Gamma World City, a recognition given to cities that are considered as primary nodes of the global economic network.
+These diverse economy has resulted in Leeds being ranked as a Gamma World City, a recognition given to cities that are considered as primary nodes of the global economic network.
 Leeds offers numerous job opportunities to both young, up and coming fresh graduates and established professionals.

-Speaking of fresh graduates, Leeds is home to four major universities.
+Speaking of fresh graduates, Leeds is home to several major universities.
 It has the fourth largest student population in the country.
-If you are a student still looking for a university, consider Leeds.
+If you are a student still looking for a university, consider relocating to Leeds.
 Pro tip: University dorms may be a bit small for your taste so just rent out a storage facility to store the items that can’t fit.
 It would be cheaper than getting a big dorm room.

 Art and Culture

-Carnivals and Festivals
+Carnivals And Festivals

 You will not lack a thing to do in Leeds.
-All-year round, carnivals and festivals are happening, making Leeds’ residents happy all the time.
-The Leeds Carnival, for example, is Western Europes’ oldest West Indian Carnival, the UK’s third largest carnival only after Notting Hill and Nottingham Carnival.
+All-year-round, carnivals and festivals are happening, making Leeds’ residents happy all the time.
+The Leeds Carnival, for example, is Western Europes’ oldest West Indian Carnival, the UK’s third-largest carnival only after Notting Hill and Nottingham Carnival.
 This two-day event attracts over 100,000 people.
 This is just one of the dozens of events that happen in Leeds.

-Lower Living Expenses
+Lower Living Expenses in Leeds